 Although tipping is not compulsory, if service expectations are exceeded, we recommend the following:

-- General Camp Staff – USD10 .00 per guest per day.
-This can be placed in a communal tip box or handed to the camp manager.
+- General Camp Staff: Between USD 10.00 – USD20.00 per guest per day.
+This can be placed in a communal tip box or hand to the camp manager at the end of the stay for the staff pool (housekeepers, waiters, back-of-house).